 What are map layers?

 Our community of outdoor enthusiasts each have slightly different needs in a map, and that is why we offer a choice of map layers across our website and apps.
-Each map has its strengths and weaknesses.
-The beauty of digital maps vs. the old paper trail maps we used to lug around with us is that with AllTrails you don't have to be stuck choosing just one format!
 By using map layers, you can easily toggle between map formats while keeping the size and scale that you want.

-In addition to the AllTrails, Satellite, and Road map layers, there are five map layers that are exclusive to Pro members:
+In addition, there are five map layers that are exclusive to AllTrails Pro members:

-OSM (Open Street Map) - a detailed map of the world created by a global team of volunteers.
-Basically the Wikipedia of maps.
+OSM (Open Street Map) - Detailed map of the world created by a global team of volunteers.
 Includes trail names, landmarks, points-of-interest, campgrounds, parking areas, train stations, and more.

 OCM (Open Cycle Map) - Similar to OSM but primarily aimed at showing information useful to cyclists.